theory/justatheory/content/post/postgres/mini-summit-five.md

 *   Jeremy S: Thank you.

-*   Yurri: Any other comments or thoughts?
+*   Yurii: Any other comments or thoughts?

-*   David Wheeler (he/him): Any more questions for Yurri?
+*   David Wheeler (he/him): Any more questions for Yurii?

 *   David Wheeler (he/him): I think this is a an interesting space for some research between Devrim's presentation talking about how much effort it is